AsterExcrisys/evicting_cache/README.md

 ### 🛠 Requirements
 - Java 16 or higher
+- Maven (recommended as the project build system)
 - IntelliJ IDEA (recommended for project structure)

 ### 🧪 Example Usage (CacheBuilder)